Lendermarket Review

 Are there any suspicious terms and conditions?

-We have read the platform rules, the privacy policy as well as the loan agreement, and this is what we found:
+We have read the platform rules, the privacy policy, as the loan agreement, and this is what we found:

 Clause 8.10